bjjd18021994/bjjd-setup/kubernetes/hashicorp-vault/README.md

 ---

-## 🧩 Step 7 — Initialize, Unseal, and Join Raft Cluster Nodes
+## ✅ Step 4 — Initialize Vault, Unseal, and Join Raft Cluster Nodes

 ### **Initialize vault-0 with one key share and threshold**